Total Protection Plus

 We have cold winters and hot summers.
 To combat the summer heat you may want to locate your spa where the sun doesn’t shine on it all day long.
 You don’t want the spa under a tree, however a tree to the side can sometimes block much of the day’s sun.
 Also try to locate the spa near a house entry door.
 This way you don’t have to trudge through a lot of snow.
 Do not place your spa under eves as icicles can fall off and damage both the cover and the spa.

 Indoor installations require adequate ventilation.
 When the spa is in use, considerable amounts of moisture are produced.
 This moisture can damage walls, floors and ceilings.
 However you can over come these issues by planning ahead.
 A simple ventilation fan will remove much of the air born humidity.
 You can apply water proof paints and flooring materials.
 Try to use flooring materials that don’t become slippery when they get wet.
+Hot Tubs can leak – consider this when thinking about installing a hot tub indoors.

 Keep your Hot Tub Clean